Foods and products you can react to

 Nitrates and nitrites are chemical preservatives used in processed and cured meats (e.g. bacon, ham, salami).
 Individuals who are sensitive to nitrates or nitrites may experience skin rashes (hives) or headaches.
 There have also been reports of people having allergic and anaphylactic reactions to these chemicals.

-An intolerance to red meats can cause symptoms such as:
+Red meat intolerance can cause symptoms such as:

 To test for a meat allergy or alpha-gal syndrome, your doctor may perform a range of tests (like blood tests) or refer you to an allergy specialist for further testing (like a skin prick test for allergies).